 If your enterprise relies on legacy backup that require synthetic fulls and falls victim to a ransomware attack, your IT team can spend days (even weeks!) in recovery mode.
 A recent Ponemon Institute report puts the average cost of a single ransomware attack at $5 million due primarily to productivity loss, systems downtime, and theft of information.
 What’s needed is a backup and recovery solution that responds fast to ransomware attacks and lets you quickly locate and delete infected files across your global data footprint – including the public clouds.
 Also needed is instant mass restore capabilities, which enable recovery of hundreds of virtual machines instantly, at scale, and to any point in time.

 Organizations like yours want to experience zero data loss from cyber attacks and they want to have the confidence to refuse demands for a ransomware payment.
-Protect your data with a comprehensive approach to preventing, detecting, and rapidly recover from a ransomware attack.
+Build cyber resiliency with a comprehensive approach to defending against ransomware attacks.
+Start by protecting your backup against becoming a target, deploy early detection, and reduce downtime and data loss with rapid and clean recovery at scale.